Brand Names: Adcetris

 What is the most important information I should know about brentuximab vedotin (Adcetris)?

-You should not receive brentuximab vedotin if you are also receiving another cancer medicine called bleomycin (Blenoxane).
+You should not receive this medicine if you are also receiving another cancer medicine called bleomycin.

 Brentuximab vedotin may cause a serious brain infection that can lead to disability or death.
-Call your doctor right away if you have any mood or behavior changes, confusion, memory problems, decreased vision, weakness on one side of your body, or problems with speech or walking.
-These symptoms may start gradually and get worse quickly.
+Call your doctor right away if you have problems with speech, thought, vision, or muscle movement.

 What should I discuss with my healthcare provider before receiving brentuximab vedotin (Adcetris)?

-You should not receive brentuximab vedotin if you are allergic to it, or:
+You should not be treated with brentuximab vedotin if you are allergic to it, or:

-- if you are also receiving another cancer medicine called bleomycin (Blenoxane).
+- if you are also receiving another cancer medicine called bleomycin.

 Keep using birth control for at least 6 months after your last dose of brentuximab vedotin.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using brentuximab vedotin.